DIY – How To Make A Milking Table. Read This Before You Start Drilling

 - If you’re going for a simple circular hole, a round hole saw is the cleanest and fastest option.

 - If you want a rectangular cutout (like our factory model for multi-user setups), you’ll need a jigsaw.
+Rectangular cutouts facilitates users with different heights.

-Step 3
+Step 3 (ROUND HOLE)

 Option 1